Homework gap: Mobile hotspot programs

-WiFi on school buses
+Wi-Fi on school buses

-One attempt to connect students to the internet is the implementation of WiFi on certain school buses.
-In North Carolina and Missouri, WiFi was added to school buses so students could finish their homework while they commuted to school.
+One attempt to connect students to the internet is the implementation of Wi-Fi on certain school buses.
+In North Carolina and Missouri, Wi-Fi was added to school buses so students could finish their homework while they commuted to school.
 An example of this program is offered via Kajeet Smartbus.
 The benefit of this program has been linked to not only students completing their homework assignments more often, but also to better overall behavior on the daily bus commutes, offering relief for teachers, school employees, parents, students, and bus drivers.
-While North Carolina and Missouri were test states, the program is expecting to expand to other states that struggle with the homework gap.
+While North Carolina and Missouri were test states, the program is expecting to expand to other U.S. states that struggle with the homework gap.
 However, as with the mobile hotspot programs, these programs are only efficient if the students have access to hardware like a computer, tablet, or in some cases smartphones, that allow them to access the internet.

+The COVID-19 pandemic increased attention on the homework gap because many students depended on internet access and digital devices for online learning.
+Research from the Pew Research Center found that low-income students and students who lived in rural areas, were more likely to experience difficulties completing schoolwork because of limited internet access.